 UniRef (University for Refugees), is a Swiss non-governmental organization and recognized charity that delivers free tertiary education and professional vocational training to refugees.
 The goal of UniRef is to make young refugees autonomous so that they can leave the camps and find employment in their country of origin or host country.

-Access to higher education for young victims of armed conflicts today is a development priority for UNHCR, in which UniRef has developed its strategy.
+Access to education for young victims of armed conflicts today is a development priority for the International Federation of Red Cross and Red Crescent Societies, UniRef partner.
 Refugees in UNHCR or Red Crescent’s camps have access to primary and secondary education.
 After this instruction, however, they are very few opportunities for refugees to continue their higher education within the camps.

 Swiss International Humanitarian Organization therefore created the UniRef mission to enable young refugees to have access to university and vocational training diplomas.
 The offered fields of study focus on three key sectors: health, computer science and agriculture.
 Upon graduating, refugees will have operational skills recognized qualifications that will assist them to shape their own future and contribute to the economic and cultural development of their region.

 • University Education: diploma recognised by the Ministry of Higher education.